Skip to content

 Market events.
 Conference schedules, concerts, sports events, local festivals.
 Some platforms integrate event calendars automatically; others let you flag dates manually.

 The output is a recommended rate for each room type, for each future date, updated continuously.
-Better systems explain their reasoning: “Recommending €165 for Superior Double on March 22 because booking pace is 30% above average for this period and two competitor properties are sold out.”
+Better systems explain their reasoning: a typical example reads “Recommending EUR 165 for Superior Double on March 22 because booking pace is well above average for this period and two competitor properties are sold out.”
+Lighthouse and other rate-intelligence vendors center their pricing recommendations on this kind of pace signal.

 Platform Options for Small Hotels